 Near Rio Grande is a mission of the Salesians (photo left).
 An informative exhibition of the life of the now extinct Indian exists in one of the buildings.
 Also the same house presents on the floor the domestic animals.
 The latter is particularly worth a visit, because one can to even consider the otherwise only briefly to see birds and animals in rest.
 Oh yes, Argentina has its own oil resources.
 The occasionally to see horse-head pumps reports by that (photo right).
 But the hauling quantity is not even enough to meet the requirement in their own country.

 Before we could get our quarter in the evening, a border had to be passed.
-There are actually already two of them.
+There are actually already 2 of them.
 The Argentine border requires time.
 The no man's land following the Chilean checkpoint tens of kilometres.
 Because the Chileans takes very care and no fresh food (fruits, vegetables, meat) reach in the country, we had to build our housing once and seaching the housing and explore the bags.
 Just behind the border we spent the night on an sheep farm.

 At the day 6 we left San Sebastion in North.
 Near the way we could identify flamingos (photo left).
 It's do not nest here although, but like to leverage the rich food offerings throughout the year.
 Time and again brought me to the wonder the vast amounts of land belonging to a single sheep farm here.
 Often one can from the main road only see the roads to them, but not the houses.
 The houses are often tens of kilometres far away, although the property begins at the main street (photo right).